Reese McGuire Player Props: Red Sox vs. Tigers

 Reese McGuire At The Plate

-- McGuire has nine doubles, a home run and seven walks while hitting .267.
+- McGuire has nine doubles, a home run and seven walks while batting .267.

-- He has hit a long ball in one of 45 games, and in 0.8% of his plate appearances.
+- He has gone deep in one of 45 games, and in 0.8% of his plate appearances.

-- In 24.4% of his games this season, McGuire has picked up at least one RBI.
-In three of those games (6.7%) he recorded two or more RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.